ajaykrishnan33/cross-modal-disen/README.md

 ## Overview:
 	- The aim is to build a neural network that can take as input either an image or some text, and encode into a representation that has two parts - a shared part (that represents the core modality-independent information in the input) and an exclusive part (that represents the modality-specific information in the input).
 	- The shared representation can then be used for cross-modal retrieval of data; ie., given an image, finding relevant text from the database that matches the image and given some text, finding relevant images from the database that matches the text.
-	- The neural network model closely follows the model used in the paper [Image-to-image translation for cross-domain disentanglement](http://papers.nips.cc/paper/7404-image-to-image-translation-for-cross-domain-disentanglement.pdf).
+	- The neural network model closely follows the model used in the cross domain entanglement paper.
 Where necessary, the model has been adapted for the image-text scenario (whereas the paper presents the image-image scenario).

 ## Dataset:
 	- MS-COCO Dataset with Image Caption annotations.
 Every image has 5 captions in the dataset.